ebukaume/custom-grid-based-framework/docs.md

 These classes gives the power to slice up your page into 12 sections and then choose how many you want to use at a particular time.

 To do this, wrap your div in a container of class row (for horizontal) grid or column (for vertical grid).
-Then give each direct child a class of box-<break-point identifier>-number.
+Then give each direct child a class of box-break-point-identifier-number.
 You also have access to a gutter class g-1 through g-5 for 10px to 50px gutters respecively.

 Example 1:
 I want a horizontal grid 2 sections; 1 taking 8 slot, the other taking 4 slots and having a gutter of 30px between them.